naorz/preview-files-vscode-extension-open-source/README.md

 # Preview Files README

-This is our computer science Bachelor degree final project.
-We developed an extension for visual studio code that currently previews images and youtube videos.
+This is an extension for visual studio code.
-We made our project an open source for other people to try and expand our extension to similar features (Pdf files, office file etc.)
+Currently we support previewing images, Css files, text files and youtube videos.

 ## Features